ggreen/rabbitmq-dotNet-showCase/README.md

 - Enable auto reconnect for connections
 - Use one connection per process
 - Use one channel per thread
-- Enable handle to detected blocked connections'
+- Enable handlers to detect blocked connections'
 - Use Durable exchanges, durable queues and persistent messages for reliablity
 - Set auto delete on temporary queues
 - Set client name to assist with identifying application connections